Permata Hijau Group

 -

-The company has its own grievance system open for all stakeholders.
+The company has established its own grievance mechanism, which is accessible to all stakeholders.

 -